 All states require a dentist to have graduated from an accredited dental school, passed a written and practical exam and obtained state licensure.

 You can visit College Scorecard and select the program/degree, location, size and more to find a program near you.
-To find ways to help pay for your training courses, you can visit the Scholarship Finder to search for tuition assistance, and visit the Department of Defense Voluntary Education and Military Tuition Assistance program, which can help you prepare for your training both strategically and financially.
+To find ways to help pay for your training courses, you can visit the Scholarship Finder on MySECO to search for tuition assistance, and visit the Department of Defense Voluntary Education and Military Tuition Assistance program, which can help you prepare for your training both strategically and financially.

 Roles and responsibilities